Dakota State University students walking around campus

 2. Licensure and Certification Disclosure (source: DSU State Authorization Coordinator)

-3. Student Change of Location During Semester.
-In situations where a student’s educational plan changes after registration, that student shall inform the institution of any change in a physical location.
+5. Student Change of Location During Semester.
+In situations where a student’s educational plan changes after registration, that student shall inform the University of any change in physical location.
 A student can change his/her address in Self-Service Banner by using the Student Personal Information feature.

 V. RELATED DOCUMENTS, FORMS, AND TOOLS